Is My Kid Smoking Pot?

 Obvious Signs

-There are many signs that will inform parents if their kids are smoking pot.
-Everything from the smell, red or swollen eyes, and their behavior.
+There are many signs that can inform parents as to whether or not their kids are smoking pot.
+Everything from the smell, red or swollen eyes, or uncharacteristic behavior can clue you in that illegal substance use might be an issue you need to address.
 In the next section we will attempt to describe some physical signs of marijuana use in your kid.

 What's that smell?

-Be highly suspect of a kid that’s spraying air freshener into their room or car until it reeks like a funeral home.
-They’re hiding something.
+Be suspicious of a kid that’s constantly spraying air freshener into their room or car or picks up a new incense or candle burning habit.
+This might not apply to every kid, but in some cases they could potentially be hiding something.
 Smoke shops sell highly potent air sanitizing sprays that claim to eliminate smoke in the air.
 They usually come in smaller, more compact canisters, and are sold at a higher rate than the average air freshener.
-If your kid has begun to come home wearing heavy cologne, perfume, or body spray you may want to investigate, especially if they usually wear a reasonable amount or none at all.
+If your kid has begun to come home wearing heavy cologne, perfume, or body spray this could also be an indicator, especially if they typically wear a reasonable amount or none at all.
 Some kids will also try to cover the smell by burning strongly scented incense or candles.
-They may even try to pass the smell off as incense or candles.
-In some cases, a device is crafted to blow smoke through, dubbed a “toke blower”, in an attempt to disguise the smell.
-Smokers typically open a window to air out a smoky area.
-If the suspected pot smoker has an open window during winter or when the AC is on, chances are they are attempting to "air out" the area.
-Clothing will also hold marijuana smoke.
-The marijuana smell can be described as musty, musky, of earthy.
-A marijuana smoker is aware that their clothing will hold the smell of smoke; therefore they may use excessive body spray of cologne in an attempt to cover it up.
+They may even try to pass off the smell of pot smoke as incense or candles.
+In some cases, a device called a “toke blower” can be crafted to try to mask the smell.
+Marijuana users simply blow smoke through it in an attempt to disguise the scent of marijuana smoke.
+Smokers will also typically open a window to air out a smoky area.
+If the suspected pot smoker has an open window during winter or when the AC is on, chances are they are attempting to air out the area after recent use.
+Clothing will also hold the scent of marijuana smoke.
+This smell can be described as musty, musky, of earthy.
+A marijuana smoker is aware that their clothing will hold the smell of smoke and therefore may use excessive body spray or cologne in an attempt to cover it up.

-Pot smokers breathe will also hold the smell of marijuana for some time.
-Uncharacteristic or excessive teeth brushing, gum chewing, breath mint popping, etc. is usually a good sign that the suspected person is trying to cover the smell of smoke on their breath.
-Marijuana smoke also adheres itself to the smoker's hands, most significantly, the fingers.
+A pot smoker’s breathe will also hold the smell of marijuana for some time.
+Uncharacteristic or excessive teeth brushing, gum chewing, breath mint popping, etc. can also be a good sign that the suspected teenager is trying to cover up the smell of smoke on their breath.
+Marijuana smoke also adheres itself to the smoker's hands, or most specifically, the fingers.
 The thumb and index finger are usually used in smoking a joint; therefore these two fingers will retain the smell long after the joint has been smoked.
 Hand washing can usually eliminate the smell.
-However, unless the pot smoker focuses on the fingers, the smell will remain long after hand washing.
+However, unless the pot smoker focuses on the fingers, the smell will remain long after typical hand washing.

 It’s in the eyes...

-A person under the influence of marijuana will most likely have red/swollen/bloodshot/irritated/glassy eyes.
-The red eyes, also know to pot smokers as "chinese eyed", can be temporarily covered up with Visine (also know as "white eye").
-Although the eye drops may relieve the smoker of irritated red eyes, it will do nothing to remove the glassy eyed, glazed over look in the eye.
-Some smokers prefer to wear sunglasses to hide their eyes as well.
-Wearing sunglasses indoors and/or at unlikely times should be viewed as a red flag.
+A person under the influence of marijuana will most likely have red, swollen, bloodshot, irritated, or glassy eyes.
+The red eyes, also know to pot smokers as "chinese eyed" or "chink eyed", can temporarily be covered up with Visine or similar medicated eye drops (also known as "white eye").
+Although the eye drops may relieve the smoker of irritated red eyes, it will not be able to remove the glassy eyed, glazed over look in a teenagers eyes due to recent use.
+Some smokers prefer to wear sunglasses to hide their eyes, so wearing sunglasses indoors and/or at unusual times should be viewed as a red flag.

 Residue

 When smoked, marijuana leaves a tar-like residue behind commonly known as "resin".
 In some cases, the resin may leave fingers and or lips and teeth with a yellowish, brown tar-like stain.
-If resin happens to make contact with clothing, it will not wash out.
-Attempting to wipe off clothing will result in a smear.
-Attempting to wash it may result in the transfer to other clothing in your machine.
-The presence of resin is another sign that is difficult to conceal.
+If resin comes in contact with clothing, it will not wash out.
+Attempting to wipe off resin stained clothing can result in a smear that’s easily detected.
+Attempting to wash clothing may also result in the transfer of resin to other clothing in your machine.
+The presence of resin is another sign that’s difficult to conceal.

 Money

-Money or the lack of it is a common affliction for a teenager.
-However, if your kid is asking for more money than usual or has been spending quite a bit of their own with nothing to show for it, there may be a problem.
+Money or the lack of money is a common issue affecting your average teenager.
+However, if your kid is asking for more money than usual or has been spending quite a bit of their own money with nothing really to show for it, there may be a marijuana problem at the heart of their recent spending spree.
 The cost of marijuana is relatively inexpensive to a working adult.
-However, to a kid attending middle or high school, the cost of getting high is not cheap.
+However, to a kid attending middle school or high school, the cost of getting high is not cheap.
 The following is a breakdown of the quantities and estimated costs of purchasing marijuana.

 1 gram (2 joints) aka a “dime” or “ten” = $10